 McCool Travel tip: visit the deli section of Fausto’s Food Palace on Fleming Street, right around the corner from the Pilot House.
 Every day is a different theme.
 Thursdays is Cuban food and I got a small container of plaintains for $2.40; it had seven versus the two and a half that restaurants serve.

 For more fun Florida road trips, see: Fun Scenic Drives in Florida.

 4. Key West Tips: Beaches

 Key West is a small island (4 miles long by 2 miles long) and is surrounded by water.
 It is very difficult to avoid the water—so embrace it.
 There are countless boating, fishing, swimming, and snorkeling opportunities.

-US Gulf Coast Travel tip: Smathers Beach, along Highway A1A, usually has plenty of free and metered parking.
+McCool Travel tip: Smathers Beach, along Highway A1A, usually has plenty of free and metered parking.
 It is a great place to stick your toes in the water when entering the island before continuing into Old Key West.

 See our favorite Florida Keys beach: Sombrero Beach

 5. Key West Celebrations